-In my last blog I discussed the importance of aligning marketing activities with the buying process of your prospects.
-Most companies think about marketing in a general way and fail to align their activities with their prospects’ buying process.
+Most companies think about marketing in a general way and they don't align their activities with their prospects’ buying process.
 But the reality for business to business marketing is that the more tightly marketing activities are aligned to the buying process, the better the results will be.

 The most reliable way to understand buying behavior is to talk to the target market about their actual purchasing experiences.
 The latter point is very important – business people will tell you many wonderful things about how they buy, and it will all sound very logical and well structured.
 But get them to tell you about an actual purchase and the story will often differ dramatically.